Metropolitan (train): Rolling stock

-Operational restrictions

-The Metropolitan cars are slightly larger than standard InterCity cars with an empty mass of 55 to 59 tonnes and a width of 2824 mm.
-Depending on the number of seats and interior layout, the cars weigh between 59 and 63 tonnes when fully loaded.
+The Metropolitan trains had an operational top speed of 220 kph, though they were not used at speeds higher than 200 kph until 2009 when both seven-car trains were merged into a single eleven-car trainset.
+This is the fastest top speed of any conventional locomotive-hauled train in Germany; only Intercity Express trains have higher top speeds.
+The Metropolitan cars were slightly larger than standard InterCity cars with an empty mass of 55 to 59 tonnes and a width of 2824 mm.
+Depending on the number of seats and interior layout, the cars weighted between 59 and 63 tonnes when fully loaded.
 Prior to 2010, they were operationally grouped with the ICE 1 and ICE 2 trains as ICE-A, and from 2011 to 2021, they were grouped as IC-A and operationally dispatched as ICE, IC, or MET by DB Netz.
 These operational classifications permitted operation exclusively on lines approved for ICE 1 and ICE 2 trains.
-The trains are equipped to operate using 1 kV 16.7 Hz head-end power.
-The Metropolitan trainsets are not approved for operation on third-party networks.
+The trains are equipped to operate using 15 kV 16.7 Hz head-end power.
+The Metropolitan trainsets were not approved for operation on third-party networks.
 When the trainsets were operated using locomotives other than the four modified Class 101 locomotives, their speed was limited to 200 kph.

-Operations

-The beginning of operations was preceded by investigations into ten routes where the train could compete with plane travel.
-The Cologne–Hamburg route received the highest value in the investigations, with the Frankfurt–Munich route placing second.

-Metropolitan service was originally scheduled to begin on 13 June 1999.
-Due to delays in train delivery and crew training, service did not begin until 1 August.
-Starting on 1 July 1999, test runs were conducted using the first of the two trainsets to collect operating experience.
-Between 1 August 1999 and the termination of service on 11 December 2004, Metropolitan trains traveled between Köln Hauptbahnhof and Hamburg Hauptbahnhof, with stops at Düsseldorf Hauptbahnhof and Essen Hauptbahnhof.
-However, by the end of 1999, trains were occupied to only 20 percent capacity, below the break-even point of 53 percent.
-Two options were considered: an extension on the Hamburg-Berlin route and the removal of the requirement to reserve seats in advance; neither option was adopted.

 Service categories

+First Class

 The Metropolitan was the only Deutsche Bahn service that was not divided into separate travel classes.
 Instead, three categories of first-class service were provided: